They say…

 Website: www.societebrewing.com

-San Diego, a naval and university in California’s far southwestern corner, is also a top craft beer producer, boasting heavy hitters like AleSmith, Port and Stone in the immediate vicinity.
+San Diego, a naval and university city in California’s far southwestern corner, is also a top producer, boasting heavy hitters like AleSmith, and Stone in the immediate vicinity.
 But there’s clearly still room for more, particularly when they’re as fresh and vibrant as Societe, with its smart new brewhouse and taproom among malls and light industry in Kearny Mesa, just off a freeway in the northwest of the city.

 The range of styles is no longer any great surprise in Californian brewing – modern hoppy pale ales on the one hand, big Belgian-inspired monsters on the other.
 A collection of refill oak casks is already stacking up beside the cylindroconicals.
 But the considerable subtlety and deftness of touch with which those styles are executed marks Societe out as one to watch.
 So do the slightly puzzling names with their obligatory definite articles, which make any list of their beers read like the title of something on the Booker Prize shortlist.